 - process data fairly, lawfully, and for legitimate purposes;

 - implement all appropriate security measures to protect the personal data;

 - informing the controller immediately of any data breaches.

 - keep internal records of all data processing activities

 The definitions under the new GDPR can be difficult to translate into today’s complex business relationships.
 The important thing here is that the regulations apply to both controllers and processors, which means it concerns your business.

-When it comes to your events in Weemss, the platform is a data processor because it collects and processes your customer’s data as part of the service we provide to you and your customers.
+When it comes to your events in Weemss or awards in Evalato, the platform is a data processor because it collects and processes your customer’s data as part of the service we provide to you and your customers.
 You are still the sole owner of that data, we just store and process some of it – for example, to generate customer tickets, show you analytics data, etc.

 Your events and customers are in good hands, because data safety has been a cornerstone of our service since day one.
 What changes with the new regulations is now you have a responsibility to inform your customers that their information is processed by Weemss (as a processor).
 You should do the same for any service that processes their data: inform them who and for what purpose uses their data.